AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

 ---
 # Developing with Output and Forms Services in AEM Forms{#developing-with-output-and-forms-services-in-aem-forms}

-Using Output and Forms Service API in AEM Forms
+Learn about developing with Output and Forms Service API in AEM Forms.

 In this article we will take a look at the following